turnerm5/TVD-Tool/README.md

 ## Key Features

 - **Multiple Views:**
-    - **Sankey Chart:** Visualizes the budget flow from the total project budget down through categories and subcategories for Phase 1.

     - **Slider View:** An interactive bar chart for visually adjusting component costs.
 Drag the "Current ROM" bar to see real-time cost balancing across unlocked components.
     - **Program View:** A detailed tabular breakdown of all Phase 2 components, allowing for precise numerical input and at-a-glance comparison.
     - **Benchmarks View:** A gallery of benchmark projects used for comparison, displaying their overall cost per square foot.